dentarg/auth0-blog/_posts/2017-05-30-preact-authentication-tutorial.markdown

 React app size after gzipping is **96.81kb**.

-Alas!, our preact app size is smaller than that of React.
+Alas!, our Preact app size is smaller than that of ReactJS.

 ## Conclusion